Configurable photonic simulator for quantum field dynamics: Introduction

 \section{Introduction}

-40 years after Unruh's proposal for mimicking Hawking radiation with sound waves~\cite{Unruh1981}, quantum field simulators have become a central tool for probing the non-equilibrium dynamics of quantum field theories~\cite{Bloch2012,Blatt2012,AspuruGuzik2012,Houck2012,Georgescu2014,Altman2021,Bauer2023}.
-By virtue of their high-level of control in the quantum regime, much attention has been drawn to ultracold atoms~\cite{Garay2000,Jain2007,Trotzky2012,Steinhauer2014,Barontini2015,Islam2015,Kaufman2016,Choi2016,Cocchi2017,Gross2017,Eckel2018,Lukin2019,MunozDeNova2019,Hu2019,Schaefer2020,Periwal2021,Haas2022b,Haas2022c,Haas2022d,Tajik2023,Tajik2023b}, trapped-ions~\cite{Chenau2012,Richerme2014,Jurcevic2014,Martinez2016,Gaerttner2017,Zhang2017,Brydges2019,Landsman2019,Joshi2020,Monroe2021} and Rydberg systems~\cite{Schachenmayer2013,Browaeys2020,Bluvstein2021}, all of which allow for probing few- and many-body physics.
-While each platform offers distinct opportunities, common approaches come with three main limitations: they operate far from the field theory limit, are often constrained by fixed coupling geometries, and allow for coherent dynamics only on short time scales.
-This poses significant challenges when attempting to simulate the dynamics of entire classes of proper field theories using a \textit{single} setup.
+Over 40 years after Unruh's proposal for mimicking Hawking radiation with sound waves~\cite{Unruh1981} and Feynman's insight that quantum physics is best simulated by quantum computers~\cite{Feynman1982}, quantum field simulators have become a central tool for probing the non-equilibrium dynamics of quantum field theories~\cite{Georgescu2014,Altman2021,Bauer2023,Halimeh2025}.
+By virtue of their high-level of control in the quantum regime, much attention has been drawn to ultracold atoms~\cite{Bloch2012,Periwal2021,Haas2022b,Tajik2023b,Haas2025b}, trapped-ions~\cite{Blatt2012,Brydges2019,Monroe2021}, and Rydberg systems~\cite{Browaeys2020,Bluvstein2021,GonzalezCuadra2025}, all of which allow for probing few- and many-body physics.
+While each platform offers distinct opportunities, common approaches share three main limitations: they operate far from the field-theory limit, are often constrained by fixed-coupling geometries, and allow coherent dynamics only on short time scales.
+This poses significant challenges for simulating the dynamics of entire classes of proper field theories within a \textit{single} setup.